 CME can be associated with subretinal fluid.
 In the OCT images below, the patient has macular edema with intraretinal cysts (shaded orange), as well as subretinal fluid (shaded blue).
-The subretinal fluid is located between the RPE (shaded green) and the photoreceptor band, which can be identified by tracing the ellipsoid zone of the photoreceptors (shaded red).
+The subretinal fluid is located between the RPE (shaded green) and the photoreceptor band, which can be identified by tracing the junction between the inner and outer segments of the photoreceptors (shaded red).
 This patient presents with wet macular degeneration with choroidal neovascularization causing both the cystoid macular edema and the subretinal fluid.